MaryColasanto/VBA-Challenge/README.md

 'code()'
   LastRow_Ticker = ws.Cells(Rows.Count, 1).End(xlUp).Row

-New columns headers for "Ticker", "Yearly Change", "Percent Change", "Total Stock Volume" were added.
+New columns headers for "Ticker", "Yearly Change", "Percent Change", and "Total Stock Volume" were added.

+For the entire main analysis a single For loop with multiple nested If statements was used to look through the data and report the requested values to the output table.
+The For loop started at row 2 and continued through the last row that contained data.

 ### Ticker symbol ###

+To add each ticker symbol to the output table: if the current ticker symbol did not match the ticker symbol in the next cell, the current ticker symbol was added to the output table.

 ### Yearly change ###

+The yearly change was established by

 ### Percent change ###